Hello, World!

 Hello, World in Different Languages

 Here is Hello World in every language I have dabbled in for one reason or another.
-These days I stick with bash and python and the occasional compiled language.
+These days I tend to stick with Bash, Python and the occasional compiled language.

 BASIC